piole007/horeca-analytics-mvp/README.md

 # horeca-analytics-mvp
-Horeca Analytics Platform – a data-driven dashboard for tracking sales, inventory, and financial insights in the Horeca (Hotel, Restaurant, Café) industry.
+Horeca Analytics Platform is a web-based dashboard designed for the Horeca (Hotel, Restaurant, Café) industry.
+It provides real-time insights into sales, inventory, and financial performance to help businesses optimize operations and improve decision-making.